 |51 to 100||$20,000|

-Applications are to be submitted using the form linked below, by close of business on the 7th day of each month.
+Applications are to be submitted using the form linked below.
 A skills development application guide is also linked below.
 Completed forms should be emailed to (email@example.com).

 Please note: the PLF has a total monthly pool of $20,000 of available skills development funding, which will be allocated at the facility’s discretion.

-PALM scheme employers will be notified of the PLF’s decision on their funding application by email during the last week of each month.
-PLF decisions for that round will be final.
+PALM scheme employers will be notified of the PLF’s decision on their funding application within 7 working days of submission.

 Unsuccessful applicants are encouraged to refine their proposals and resubmit an application.
 PALM scheme employers with unsuccessful applications can also request feedback from the PLF.